HOOKSETT RAIL TRAIL:

 Hooksett Skylark Bridge:

-From Veterans Drive; Informational signs and some old trusses located here.
-The pedestrian Hooksett Skylark Bridge travels North across the Merrimack River.
+From Veterans Drive [Southern End]; Informational signs and some old trusses located here.
+The pedestrian Hooksett Skylark Bridge travels North, across the Merrimack River.
 On your left is the old B&M RR trestle bridge.
 At the end of the bridge, on your left, are the old RR tracks and Robie's Country Store.
 On your right is the Hooksett Village water precinct building.
 The building was formerly owned by the B&M Railroad and survived the 1936 flood which inundated the area.
+Less than 0.2 miles long.

 Note; Robie's Country Store is a historic store.
 As a business, the general store was in continuous operation between 1822 and 1997, the last 110 years under the ownership of the Robie family from 1887, from whence it gets its name.
 The current building, constructed in 1906 following a fire, is a rare regional example of a store with a "boomtown" facade.
 It has been a political stop for presidential candidates since the early 1950s.
 Robie's Country Store was added to the National Register of Historic Places.